Testing Shell Scripts📜

 tests/bats/

 Each .bats file is a valid Bash script annotated with @test blocks.
-A helper function _source_k3d_dev() loads the script under test, and _reset_globals() restores default variable state between tests so they stay independent.
+Helper functions load the script under test and restore default variable state between tests so they stay independent.

 - Pure functions –